Zhang Xichen: New Women

 New Women increasingly focused on sexuality topics during the latter portion of 1926, with discussions of sexual reform, sexual education, and human biology frequently included.
 The accompanying book series also included frequent discussions of sexuality; seven out of the first nine books in the series focused on the topic.
 Zhang edited three of the association's books in 1926: Collected Debates on New Sexual Morality, On the Question of Women, and a translated document entitled Sexual Knowledge which he published under the pen name Feng Ke.
-Collected Debates on New Sexuality Morality featured the arguments of both sides of the debate between The Ladies' Journal's editors and Chen Daqi.
+Collected Debates on New Sexuality Morality featured the arguments of both sides of the debate between The Ladies' Journals editors and Chen Daqi.
 Although resentful towards Chen for costing him his job at the Commercial Press, he praised him as a worthy opponent in advertisements for the book, writing "Chen, Zhang, and Zhou, were all great spokespersons of the media [...]
 Ink flies and words dance—indeed, a great spectacle for the eye."

 Also in 1926, the scholar Zhang Jingsheng released a controversial sexology text titled Sex Histories, regarded by many intellectuals as pornographic.
 The rampant popularity of the book upset Zhang Xichen, as it prompted it to be compared with New Women.
+Many readers came to Kaiming interested in purchasing the book, which it did not stock.
 Zhang Xichen released a public statement about the book in early 1927, writing "for those of our readers who love [pornographic] materials, please do not trouble yourself to send requests to us—we do not feel obligated to respond."

 Following this announcement, Zhang wrote an editorial in the March 1927 edition of New Women, where he expressed his shock that readers confused his publications with Sex Histories.
 He began to write less for the magazine after mid-1926, likely due to his increased work in the publishing industry.
 New Women broadened its coverage and lessened its emphasis on sexual liberation while incorporating other forms of political radicalism, especially anarchism.
 Zhang announced that the magazine would be discontinued in 1929, declaring "If we lean to the left, in this country where the [Kuomintang] Party hold hegemony over everything, we run the risk of being branded as 'red' and thus getting our heads chopped off [...]
 Since neither turning toward the left or the right suits us, we finally decided to fold the magazine."
 In addition to these political tensions, it also likely faced a decline in retaining contributors and readers.